-The financial statements including accompanying notes present fairly, in all material respects, in conformity with U.S. generally accepted accounting principles, the House's assets, liabilities, and net position as of September 30, 2009; and net costs, changes in net position, and budgetary resources for the fiscal year then ended.
+The financial statements including accompanying notes present fairly, in all material respects, in conformity with U.S. generally accepted accounting principles, the House's assets, liabilities, and net position as of September 30, 2010, and September 30, 2009, and net costs, changes in net position, and budgetary resources for the fiscal years then ended.